robotpilab/robotpilab.github.io/content/post/RISeg_ICRA_24/index.md

 ---
-title: Our Paper "RISeg, Robot Interactive Object Segmentation via Body Frame-Invariant Features" accepted by IEEE-RAS ICRA 2024, as well as its 3DVRM workshop
+title: Our Paper "RISeg, Robot Interactive Object Segmentation via Body Frame-Invariant Features" has been accepted by IEEE-RAS ICRA 2024, as well as its 3DVRM workshop
 date: 2024-03-02
 image:
   focal_point: top